LaoArchAngel/fsw-wiki/questions_oop.markdown

 ---

-__Q: Follow-Up: As a rule of thumb, when would you recommend using one (abstract class vs interface) versus the other?__
+__Follow-Up:__ As a rule of thumb, when would you recommend using one (abstract class vs interface) versus the other?

-__A: Use an interface unless there is a strong 'is-a' relationship between the base *and* derived types as well as common behavior across all derived types.__
+__A:__ Use an interface unless there is a strong 'is-a' relationship between the base *and* derived types as well as common behavior across all derived types.

 ---